 Studying abroad as an LGBTQIA+ or gender nonconforming student brings an additional set of challenges and options to consider.
 There are some questions you may want to ask yourself, and research to be done, before choosing a study abroad location.
 Being safe and comfortable is important to any study abroad adventure, and CISabroad wants to ensure both of those for our students.
 As a proud supporter of Generation Study Abroad, we are focusing on the LGBTQIA+ student population in an effort to not only increase students’ knowledge about and access to education abroad, but to also better serve those students as Ally Advisors.

-Some questions to ask yourself before studying abroad: OK to edit down as needed – some are very similar
+Some questions to ask yourself before studying abroad:

 - How out do I want to be to my host family or roommates?

 - Is it important for me to participate in LGBTQIA+ activities and events while abroad?